alephium/www/src/content/news/First-Zealy-Sprint-Ends-3c85aef9ed13/index.md

 - TOP 10: strvzt.eth, jimboarr.eth, I’m xie, andigokil, ofordile, Qira, roberto1516, DON T 笨､, VNGNZ, and dhatboi.
 - NEXT 20: joelchido, ohang, NilGir, Antu_xyz, Diamanté, Phenom99, Yorubahoekage, tenma_mei, zey_zey, Sibeliphant, Ebublaq, Jubayr, Sami♧, KHAID, Youngc, Okeruru, ADIBOYYY, Ele03, Siam07, and Churchill7508

-Join us in thanking the <a href="https://twitter.com/Blockflow_DAO" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/Blockflow_DAO" rel="noopener" target="_blank">BlockFlow Alliance DAO</a> as half of the rewards come from them!
+Join us in thanking the <a href="https://twitter.com/Blockflow_DAO" data-href="https://twitter.com/Blockflow_DAO">BlockFlow Alliance DAO</a> as half of the rewards come from them!

 ### Now what?
 (Looking Ahead)

 As the Zealy sprint concludes, there is plenty of ways for you to continue to engage with Alephium and our amazing community and ecosystem:

 - Our regular Zealy quests will come back with new challenges next year!
-- The <a href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" target="_blank">Ambassador program</a> launched literally yesterday!
+- The <a href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" data-href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94">Ambassador program</a> launched literally yesterday!
 If you want some more involvement, come and apply!
 - The community rewards program is still open!
-Signal your contributions through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" class="markup--anchor markup--li-anchor" data-href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" rel="noopener" target="_blank">this form</a> (but only the most extraordinary contributions will be rewarded!).
+Signal your contributions through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" data-href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform">this form</a> (but only the most extraordinary contributions will be rewarded!).

-As always, join us on <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">Twitter</a>, <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Discord</a>, <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> or <a href="https://www.reddit.com/r/Alephium/" class="markup--anchor markup--p-anchor" data-href="https://www.reddit.com/r/Alephium/" rel="noopener" target="_blank">Reddit</a>!
+As always, join us on <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">Twitter</a>, [Discord](/discord), <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a> or <a href="https://www.reddit.com/r/Alephium/" data-href="https://www.reddit.com/r/Alephium/">Reddit</a>!